Alternatives to Heart Transplant? You Have Options

 Ventricular Assist Devices

 Implantable left ventricular assist devices (also called VADs or LVADs) are mechanical pumps that help your heart supply blood to the rest of the body.
-They can extend a person’s life for years, either as they await transplant, or as a definitive therapy in itself.
+They can extend a person’s life for years, either as they await transplant or as a definitive therapy in itself.

 LVADs have internal and external components.
 The pump itself is inserted into the heart during surgery.
-It takes blood from the left ventricle, the largest chamber of the heart that is most often weakened in heart failure, and pumps it directly into the aorta toward the rest of the body.
+It takes blood from the left ventricle, the largest chamber of the heart that is most often weakened in people with heart failure, and pumps it directly into the aorta toward the rest of the body.
 The pump is connected to a controller outside of your body by a thin cord that exits through a small incision in the abdomen.
 Battery packs attach to the controller to power the device.
 Together the connector and battery packs weigh about five pounds.
 Living with a VAD takes some getting used to.
 You’ll need to always have a reliable power source available.
 You'll also need to keep an eye out for infection.
-And although you can shower, you won’t be able to swim or take a bath, since the LVAD can’t be submerged.
+And although you can shower, you won’t be able to swim or take a bath, since the device can’t be submerged.

 Although LVADs are often used as a “bridge” to heart transplantation (meaning it supports the rest of your body while you wait for a heart transplant), advances in technology have made LVADs smaller, more portable, and more viable as a final treatment; doctors sometimes refer to this as “destination therapy.”
 Depending on the severity of heart failure, most people with an LVAD are able to get back to living life pretty close to normal.